qrush/sub/README.md

 Now, `rush w` should run `libexec/rush-who`, and save you mere milliseconds of typing every day!

-## Installing
+## Make your sub

 Clone this repo, and run:

-    ./rename.sh [name of your executable]
+    ./prepare.sh [name of your executable]

-If you made a mistake with the name, just `git checkout -f` and run the rename command again.
+If you made a mistake with the name, just `git checkout -f` and run the prepare command again.

 From there you may want to wipe the git history clean and start anew: `rm -rf .git`.